Lighthouse Family: Commercial success

 The lead single, "Lifted", received airplay on BBC Radio One as well as a number of BBC Local Radio stations, and The Chart Show aired its music video.
 Still, this did not translate to considerable single or album sales within 1995; it was not until "Lifted" was re-released in 1996 that it reached the top five on the UK Singles Chart, and Ocean Drive, which had been deleted, rebounded and was certified six-times platinum by the end of 1997, spending 154 weeks on the UK Albums Chart in the process.
 Its follow-up Postcards from Heaven achieved similar sales status in 1997.
 It featured the hit single "High" (number four in the UK) with the music video filmed in North East England and featuring Newcastle's Tyne Bridge.

 Lighthouse Family scaled down their appearances in early 2003 because of what they called a "heavy promotional schedule" following the release of Whatever Gets You Through the Day in 2001.
 This led to both men pursuing individual projects.
 Baiyewu became a solo artist, while Tucker joined a rock band, The Orange Lights.

 Comeback

 In November 2010, the duo announced they were reforming Lighthouse Family and did a full UK and Ireland tour, in February and March 2011.
 It was the first performance of Lighthouse Family in eight years.
 During an interview on breakfast TV show BBC Breakfast on 17 January 2011, Lighthouse Family revealed they had still been talking to each other during their time away, and that there was no current defined timescale for the release of a new album.
-However, Tucker mentioned during the interview that the duo had "pockets... full of songs".
+That said, Tucker mentioned during the interview that the duo had "pockets... full of songs".